 Errata items for VVC

-In subclause 7.3.11.10 (Transform unit syntax) of VVC, there is an instance of “if(IntraSubPartitionsSplitType != ISP_NO_SPLIT )”, where a space is missing after ‘(’.
+In subclause 7.3.11.10 (Transform unit syntax), there is an instance of “if(IntraSubPartitionsSplitType != ISP_NO_SPLIT )”, where a space is missing after ‘(’.

+In subclause 7.4.2.4.5, the first bullet item, replace "subpicture level values" with "subpicture index values".

 In D.6.1, change the coding of sn_zero_bit from u(1) to f(1).
 It would be better to consistently use f(1) for all fix-valued, non-reserved bits.
 The same approach could apply for all fix-valued, non-reserved bytes, two-bytes, etc.

 Replace the two instances of "in the first access unit of the CVS" and the three instances of "in the first AU of the CVS" with "in the first AU of the CVS in decoding order".
 (JVET-AF0189)